intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 **Note:** It is recommended that you _do not_ use the cluster during an upgrade.

+After successful execution of platform upgrade you need to also upgrade users by running:

+`nctl user upgrade`

+This command can be run only by an administrator.

 This completes the Nauta Upgrade Process.

 ## Deleting Nauta